aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild/LexBookTripSample/template/src/BlueprintBaseName/Readme.md

 ## Here are some steps to follow to get started from the command line:

-Once you have edited your function you can use the following command lines to build, test and deploy your function to AWS Lambda from the command line (these examples assume the project name is *BlueprintBaseName*):
+Once you have edited your function you can use the following command lines to build, test and deploy your function to AWS Lambda from the command line:

 Restore dependencies
 ```